• Home

 Note

-The browser capabilities are generated using the TestMu AI Automation Capabilities Generator.
+Generate the browser capabilities for your run with the TestMu AI Automation Capabilities Generator.

 Test Scenario 1:

-• Navigate to the Account Login page of the TestMu AI eCommerce Playground website.
+• Navigate to the Account Login page of the TestMu AI Ecommerce Playground.

-• Enter valid login credentials and click on the Login button by highlighting the field with a red border.
+• Enter valid login credentials and click the Login button after highlighting each field with a red border using JavaScript.

-• Print the page title and domain name.
+• Print the page title and domain name through executeScript().

 Implementation: